 The majority of Bridge Bread revenue comes from product sales.
 This revenue covers wages for our bakers, the cost of ingredients and packaging, and a portion of our mortgage, utilities, and insurance.
-The rest of our costs are covered by the generous donations we receive.
-We receive no government support and no ongoing funding from any other agency.
+The rest of our costs are covered by the generous donations we receive—this includes the salaries of the the Program Director and the Distribution Manager.

 I know someone experiencing homelessness.
 Can they work for Bridge Bread?
 How do they apply?